We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-problembreathing +0 points · about 4 years ago Original Poster
+problembreathing +0 points · over 4 years ago Original Poster

 I had been having troubled breathing/sleeping problems for some time and recently had a sleep study done.
 My AHI was 87 and the diagnosis was central sleep apnea.
 They tried CPAP during the study and it was ineffective.
 Now they want to try other devices but I don't have confidence in my provider.
 Anyway, I am an otherwise healthy 47 year old man but I'm not sure where to turn.
 Does anybody have any experience with this?
 Are there any experts to consult?